| Last Name | Frequency (in 2017) |

 13 Polák / Poláková

-This Slovak surname is derived from the slovak word Poliak, which denotes the inhabitants of Poland.
+This Slovak surname is derived from the Slovak word Poliak, which denotes the inhabitants of Poland.

 14 Gajdoš / Gajdošová